Rayburn Township, Pennsylvania

-Rayburn Township is a township in Armstrong County, Pennsylvania, United States.
-The population was 1,766 at the 2020 census, a decrease from the figure of 1,907 tabulated in 2010.
+Rayburn Township is a township that is located in Armstrong County, Pennsylvania, United States.
+The population was 1,766 at the time of the 2020 census, a decrease from the figure of 1,907 that was tabulated in 2010.

 Geography

 Rayburn Township is located in central Armstrong County and is bordered to the west by the Allegheny River and the borough of Kittanning, the county seat.
 Cowanshannock Creek flows through the township into the Allegheny River.

 According to the United States Census Bureau, the township has a total area of 31.3 sqkm, of which 30.7 sqkm is land and 0.6 sqkm, or 2.04%, is water.